researchsoft/website/content/events/2025-03/index.md

 date = "2025-03-18"

 summary = """
-ReSA is seeking feedback and comments from the research community on the ReSA Strategic Plan 2025-28.
+ReSA is seeking feedback on the ReSA Strategic Plan 2025-28.

 """